Cibola National Forest & National Grasslands

-CLIMATE: Climate within the Cibola National Forest varies with elevation - from the desert up through juniper, pine, and spruce-fir forests.
+CLIMATE: Climate within the Cibola National Forest and National Grasslands varies with elevation - from the desert up through juniper, pine, and spruce-fir forests.
 Summer nights are cool, and very cold above 8,000'.
 During July and August there are frequent afternoon showers.

 Sandia Crest’s elevation is 10,678 feet and is accessible by car, aerial tramway and trail.
 Capilla Peak’s elevation is 9,375 feet and is accessible by car.
 Mount Taylor peaks at an elevation of 11,301 feet and has a road within a mile of the top.
 The Cibola National Forest also offers several other scenic drives on its districts.

 ACTIVITIES: Cibola National Forest and National Grasslands offers good deer hunting as well as some elk, antelope, and turkey hunting.
 Fishing opportunities are available at Bluewater and McGaffey Lakes in the Zuni Mountains, Skipout, Spring Creek, and Dead Warrior Lakes in Oklahoma, and Lake Marvin and Lake McClellan in Texas.
 Nearby attractions also include the Sandia Peak Ski Area in the Sandia Mountains, the Very Large Array by the Magdalena Ranger District, prehistoric ruins, ice caves, lava flows, and Indian pueblos.

 SEASONS OF RECREATIONAL USE: Most of the Cibola is open all year, although the severe high country winter prompts the closing of select developed recreation areas.
 Extra care should be taken when visiting in winter.

 Before you go, make sure there are no fire restrictions.
 Go to the National Fire Restrictions website.